Location & Directions

 BY PLANE - recommended

 Flying from Belize International Airport to Dangriga and then taking a shuttle to Hopkins is the easiest, fastest and (for two people) cheapest way of getting here.
-The flight is 18 minutes and costs USD $164.50 (as of January 2017)/person for a round trip ticket – International Airport to Dangriga, then back to International Airport.
+The flight is 18 minutes and costs $130-170/person (prices fluctuate) for a round trip ticket – International Airport to Dangriga, then back to International Airport.
 We are an agent for Tropic Air and happy to book your flights at no cost to you – just let us know the arrival and departure times of your international flights and we’ll take care of the rest!
 You won’t pay us for the flight; you’ll pay Tropic Air when you arrive at the airport in Belize City.

-Once you arrive in Dangriga, we’ll have a shuttle waiting to pick you up and drive you to Hopkins, which takes 30 minutes and costs $55 each way for up to 4 people, and $25 for each additional person.
-For those who don’t wish to fly, we are happy to arrange a shuttle to drive you on the three-hour trip to Hopkins for USD $200 (up to three people, and USD $50 for each additional person.
+Once you arrive in Dangriga, we’ll have a shuttle waiting to pick you up and drive you to Hopkins, which takes 30 minutes and costs $55 each way for up to 3 people and an additional $10 for each additional person.
+For those who don’t wish to fly, we are happy to arrange a shuttle to drive you on the three-hour trip to Hopkins.
+(USD $200 for the first three people, $50 for the 4th person, and $20 for each additional person.)

 There is one road leading out of the airport, and it dead-ends at the Northern Highway.
 Turn left on the Northern Highway and follow for about 10-12 minutes until you see the Burrell Boom Road on the left.
 Turn onto the Burrell Boom Road and follow it until the end – about 15 minutes.
 You will pass the Hattieville Prison on your right toward the end.
 The Burrell Boom Road will eventually join with the Western Highway at a roundabout in Hattieville.
 Drive west all the way to Belmopan on the Western Highway, which takes about 45 minutes.
 The Western Highway continues west to San Ignacio, but you will turn left at Belmopan, and drive straight to a roundabout and then onto the Hummingbird Highway.
 (You will actually bypass the center of Belmopan this way.)